 The rooms at the InterContinental Park Lane London look over the parks (Green or Hyde Park), Park Lane, or towards the Four Seasons London Park Lane, which is located opposite this InterContinental.
-Some of the base rooms look over the internal courtyard which is a boring if peaceful view, these are the worst rooms.
-If you book with our luxury travel concierge you will never an internal courtyard view because of our free room upgrade.
+Some of the base rooms look over the internal courtyard, which is a boring if peaceful view, these are the worst rooms.
+If you book with our luxury travel concierge, you will never have an internal courtyard view because of our free room upgrade.

 The best rooms look South over Green Park (the same as the views offered by the Club Lounge here).
 Some of the rooms at the InterContinental Park Lane London have recently undergone refurbishment and are absolutely beautiful and well worth requesting.

 It is also worth noting that the base rooms at the InterContinental Park Lane in London can be quite small with small bathrooms so any upgrade is extremely valuable to give you a more spacious experience.